rnainformatics/PRMD/readme.md

 ### 5 Annotation Analysis

-•	This process was already in the RNAmod database, please refer to RNAmod | Home (bioinformatics.sc.cn)
+•	This process was already in the RNAmod database, please refer to RNAmod | [[http://61.147.117.195/PRMD/download.php]
 •	If you use this analysis pipeline, please cite:

 > Liu, Q. and R.I.
 Gregory, RNAmod: an integrated system for the annotation of mRNA modifications.
 Nucleic Acids Res, 2019.
 47(W1): p.
 W548-W555.